weezwo/pixel-click-api/README.md

 # PixelClick
 ### Sketch it out.

-PixelClick is a basic drawing app in React.js using the react-sketch package.
+This is a fork (of sorts) of [PixelClick](https://github.com/weezwo/pixel-click): a basic drawing app in React.js using the react-sketch package.
+It has been retooled for deployment on heroku.

+## Structure

+This fork is comprised of two repositories: pixel-click-client and pixel-click-api.
+The client is written in React and Redux and proxies to the Rails API.

 ## Installation/Development